j-2k/Tetris_RLCPP/README.md

 # Tetris
-Made for fun with the intent for learning practical C++ & library/include file integration with Cmake
+Made for fun with the intent of learning practical C++ & library/include file integration with Cmake.

+*February 2024 project meant for some fun before I step into something more serious like a graphics project that uses a specialization.
+If I need to learn more practical CPP I will probably try making a 3D game since Raylib seems nice & fun to use.*

 # Build Instructions
 ***YOU NEED TO HAVE A LIB FOLDER WITH THE RAYLIB LIBRARIES IN THE PROJECT DIRECTORY***